fsmoothy/fsmoothy/packages/core/README.md

 ### Events and States

 The library was initially designed to use `enums` for events and states.
 However, using string enums would provide more convenient method names.
-It is also possible to use `string` or `number` as event or state types, but this approach is not recommended.
+It is also possible to use `string` or `number` as event and state types, but using enums is recommended.

 ```typescript
 enum OrderItemState {